City-of-Helsinki/mvj/README.md

 Sends unsent invoices to Laske SAP for invoicing.

-_Should be run every night_
+_In production, should be run every night_

 #### `import_index`

 Imports index from stat.fi.

-_Should be run monthly after stat.fi update day_
+_In production, should be run monthly after stat.fi update day_

 #### `import_interest_rate`

 Imports reference interest rates from the Bank of Finland.

-_Should be run after the Bank of Finland releases new rates_
+_In production, should be run after the Bank of Finland releases new rates_

 #### `index_rent_equalization`

 Creates credit notes or invoices if index number has changed after the invoices are sent.

-_Should be run once a year after the previous years index has been released_
+_In production, should be run once a year after the previous years index has been released_

 #### `import_leasehold_transfers`

 Imports leasehold transfers from National Land Survey of Finland (Maanmittauslaitos).

-_Should be run every week_
+_In production, should be run every week_

+#### `mvj_import`

+Imports areas and usage distributions.

+_In production, should be run daily_

+#### `attach_areas`

+Attaches imported areas to MVJ model instances.

+_In production, should be run daily_

 #### `generate_export_report_lease_statistic`